pivotrooky/pivotrooky/README.md

 ### Hi there!
 My name is Tom.
-### I'm a full-stack Javascript developer, I have experience working with Bootstrap/MaterialUI/Sass, Typescript, Angular, React/Redux, Ionic, Node.js, Passport, PHP, Python, Express and SQL/Sequelize
+### I'm a software developer.
+At the moment, I'm mostly working with microservices written in Node/Typescript interacting with AWS.
+### My mission as a programmer is to enable real-life solutions which have the greatest impact for as many people as possible.
+Right now, I'm really interested in financial inclusion.

-### I love solving problems and am looking forward to working on new cool projects!
+### I love solving problems, time-travel, and learning about the underlying principles of life and code.

 &nbsp;
 ## Languages & Tools: